WilliamMcEnery/FinalYearProject/twitterApiService/README.md

 - Populate the `config.py` file with your
     - Twitter bearer token
-    - Consumer topic name or \<first-topic-name> from Kafka setup
+    - Consumer topic name or \<first-topic-name> from Kafka setup.
-    - Producer topic name or \<second-topic-name> from Kafka setup
+    - Producer topic name or \<second-topic-name> from Kafka setup.

 ### Running your service